 Hon.
-Joanna Quassa (interpretation): Thank you, Mr. Speaker and I would like to thank the member for his question.
-With the training courses available, be it Inuktitut-speaking proficiency or taking French language courses, they were made available to our employees to increase their proficiency in Inuktitut, for 2020-21, there were 14 students who took this course.
+Joanna Quassa (interpretation): Thank you, Mr. Speaker.
+I also thank the member for his question.
+With the training courses available, be it Inuktitut-speaking proficiency or taking French language courses, they were made available to our employees to increase their proficiency in Inuktitut.
+For 2020-21, there were 14 students who took this course.
 Thank you, Mr. Speaker.

-Speaker: Your final first supplementary, Mr. Kaernerk.
+Speaker: Your final supplementary, Mr. Kaernerk.